Increase responsibility in yourself or your team

 In another scenario, there was one participant and two other people who were part of the experiment in the room.
 The two people who were part of the experiment were instructed to ignore the smoke, causing only 10% of the participants to report the smoke.

-The third scenario had three participants—all of which were naive to the experiment—in a room when it suddenly began to fill with smoke.
+The third scenario had three participants—all of whom were naive to the experiment—in a room when it suddenly began to fill with smoke.
 Only 38% of the participants reported the smoke in that situation.

 1. Notice the problem